aodinokov/noctl-airship-poc/packages/test_m3gen/README.md

   - ../hostgenerator
 ```

-and that makes kustomize to call Templater that generates the resources using template and values.
+And that makes kustomize to call Templater that generates the resources using template and values.
-In addition this file adds label `airshipit.org/k8s-role: controlplane-host`
+In addition this file adds the label `airshipit.org/k8s-role: controlplane-host`.

 All other resources were removed from the main file [manifests/site/test-site/ephemeral/controlplane/kustomization.yaml](manifests/site/test-site/ephemeral/controlplane/kustomization.yaml) that is used to do kustomize build.